 Commercial channel drainage appears in countless settings, particularly because of its increased load tolerance – making it ideal for areas that see heavy footfall or traffic, such as building entrances, pedestrian precincts, car parks and railway platforms.
 The large load capacity also makes it a viable option for swimming pools, parks, fountains and outdoor sports areas too.

-Components and options:
+Channel drainage components and options:

 There are typically 6 components that feature in a standard installation, they are:

-- Drainage channel sections: The main part of the drainage installation, usually supplied in 1m lengths and coming with slotted ends, allowing for quick locking together of sections.
+- Drainage channel sections: The main part of the drainage channel installation, usually supplied in 1m lengths and coming with slotted ends, allowing for quick locking together of sections.
 Each section will have an outlet in the base that allows for downward drainage into a 110mm sewer connection.

 - End outlets: An end outlet allows a channel drain section to be connected to a standard (usually 110mm) underground system at the end of the run, rather than the bottom.

-- Grating: Usually made of PVC, composite or stainless steel, the grating sits virtually flush to the surrounding area, providing a non-slip surface for overhead traffic but adequate access to the channel below.
+- Grating: Usually made of PVC, composite or stainless steel, the grating sits virtually flush to the surrounding area, providing a non-slip surface for overhead traffic but adequate access to the channel drains below.

 - End caps: End caps allow you to put a tight seal on the highest end of the installation or specific run.